-Worldwide sales of fireworks exports by country totaled US$1.03 billion in 2018.
-Overall, the value of exported fireworks increased by an average 4.7% for all exporting countries since 2014 when shipments of fireworks were valued at $982.7 million.
-Year over year, the value of exported fireworks appreciated by 21% from 2017 to 2018.
+The overall value of exported fireworks increased by an average 30.4% for all exporting countries since 2018 when global shipments of fireworks were valued at $1 billion.

-Among continents, Asia sold the highest dollar worth of exported fireworks during 2018 with shipments valued at $870.8 million or 84.6% of the global total.
-In second place were European exporters at 13.2%.
-Smaller percentages came from North America (1.2%), Latin America (0.9%) excluding Mexico but including the Caribbean, Africa (0.1%) then Oceania (0.03%) led by Australia.
+Among continents, suppliers in Asia sold the highest dollar worth of exported fireworks during 2022 with shipments valued at $1.15 billion or 87.9% of the global total.
+In a distant second place were exporters in Europe at 10.9%.

 For research purposes, the 6-digit Harmonized Tariff System code prefix for fireworks is 360410.